Nivetha5071/String/Basic problems.md

  hello
 hello
 ````
-##Write a program to count the number of upper-case characters in a given string
+##06.Write a program to count the number of upper-case characters in a given string
 ````java[]
 Sample Input:
 BeauTIfull Life